cybozu-go/moco/docs/reconcile.md

 The Services' labels, annotations, and `spec` fields can be customized with MySQLCluster's `spec.primaryServiceTemplate` and `spec.replicaServiceTemplate` field.
-The `spec.primaryServiceTemplate` configures the Service for the primary mysqld instance and the `spec.replicaServiceTemplate` configures the Service for the replica mysql instance.
+The `spec.primaryServiceTemplate` configures the Service for the primary mysqld instance and the `spec.replicaServiceTemplate` configures the Service for the replica mysqld instances.

 The following fields in Service `spec` may not be customized, though.